 Series C in 2008

-GigaOm is a media company based in San Francisco that specializes in providing news, analysis, and insights on startups and emerging technologies.
-Founded in 2006 by Om Malik, GigaOm attracts over 6.5 million unique readers monthly, offering content that helps them navigate major technology disruptions and explore new business opportunities.
-The company employs a network of over 200 independent analysts who generate timely, in-depth research, bridging the gap between breaking news and long-term trends.
-GigaOm also organizes events that combine focused editorial content with opportunities for attendees to engage with technology disruptors, equipping them with the knowledge necessary to capitalize on emerging trends.
+GigaOm is a media company that specializes in providing news, analysis, and opinions on startups and emerging technologies.
+Founded in 2006 by Om Malik and based in San Francisco, GigaOm aims to humanize technology and offer deep insights into disruptive companies and trends.
+The company attracts over 6.5 million unique monthly readers who rely on its content to comprehend significant technological disruptions and the business opportunities that arise from them.
+GigaOm's information is produced by a network of more than 200 independent analysts, who deliver timely content bridging breaking news and long-term research.
+Additionally, GigaOm hosts events that combine focused editorial content with opportunities for attendees to engage with technology disruptors, equipping them with the tools needed to capitalize on emerging trends.
+The company serves both individual and corporate subscribers, making it a valuable resource for those seeking in-depth analysis of the technology landscape.

 ForteBio